Working with Global Secondary Indexes in DynamoDB using Amazon CLI - Amazon DynamoDB

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Working with Global Secondary Indexes: Amazon CLI
+Working with Global Secondary Indexes in DynamoDB using Amazon CLI

 You can use the Amazon CLI to create an Amazon DynamoDB table with one or more global secondary indexes, describe the indexes on the table, and perform queries using the indexes.